timboudreau/avatar/README.md

     * Sanity checks that the versions of Java and Python are usable
     * Makes sure testng is installed and can be found
     * Writes correct paths in the magic properties file Avatar's build scripts use to find each other
+ * Generates a script named `avatar` which will launch AvatarJS the same way running `node` does with native NodeJS

 ### Prerequisites